Resolve errors with mixed content to ensure a visitor’s web browser doesn’t block HTTP resources served over HTTPS.

 1. Load all resources via your HTML source without specifying the HTTP or HTTPS protocols.
 For example:

 2. Depending on your Content Management System, check for plugins that automatically rewrite HTTP resources to HTTPS.
-Within the Crypto app, Cloudflare provides such a service via Automatic HTTPS Rewrites.
+Within the SSL/TLS app, Cloudflare provides such a service via Automatic HTTPS Rewrites.